123sheela/E-Commerce-Website/README.md

 # My E-Commerce Website!

 Welcome to My E-Commerce Website, your ultimate destination for online shopping!
 This platform offers a diverse range of products, from fashion and it has a huge category, catering to all your needs under one roof.
 This E-Commerce Website which has a products for only Women's.
-This wenbsite showcase the huge varieties of Women's Fashion.
+This website showcase the huge varieties of Women's Fashion.

 ## Features
 - **Product Catalog:** Explore our extensive product catalog featuring varieties of items across various categories which you're looking for the latest fashion trends..